Resilience and cultural pride at the heart of Wujal Wujal’s recovery journey

 Alongside technical rebuilding, the project actively worked to reconnect and strengthen the community’s social and spiritual bonds, providing a foundation for long-term self-determination and enhanced cultural pride.

-Throughout the project, the Yellow Company ensured careful attention was placed on fostering collaboration between businesses, community members, and external partners to ensure the delivery of innovative and locally relevant solutions.
+Throughout the project, The Yellow Company ensured careful attention was placed on fostering collaboration between businesses, community members, and external partners to ensure the delivery of innovative and locally relevant solutions.

-It will now compete as a finalist for the National Resilient Australia Awards, which will be announced in late 2025.
+Wujal Wujal Rising took out top honours in the Business Awards Category at the 2025 Queensland Resilient Australia Awards and will now compete as a finalist for the National Resilient Australia Awards, which will be announced in late 2025.